-For the sauce, I got inspiration from a Super Authentic Red Chile Recipe, and it was delicious; However we did tweak it a little to make it more approachable for a westernized palate.
+For the sauce, I got inspiration from a good friend who has a Super Authentic Red Chile Recipe, and it was delicious; However we did tweak it a little to make it more approachable for a westernized palate.
 Red chile sauces are traditionally very earthy from the boiled down Chiles, so we added a few more seasonings and sweetened it just a little, but feel free to try it as is without the added flourishes.

 FOR THE TAMALE DOUGH

 - 1/2 cup lard/manteca/bacon fat

 - 1/2 cup of chicken bone broth